On the dynamics and integrability of the Ziegler pendulum: Two integrable cases: and or

-Finally, we have that for all values of the energy integral which is close to the critical value of function $H$ at the point of local minimum, the trajectory is periodic and intersects the plane $\varphi_1 = 0$ transversely.
-Moreover, this result holds for all values of first integral $K$.
+Finally, we show that, for all values of the energy integral which is close to the critical value of the function $H$ at the point of local minimum, the trajectory is periodic and intersects the plane $\varphi_1 = 0$ transversely.
+If one trajectory intersects the plane $\varphi_1 = 0$ transversely and $H = h$, $K = k$ along this trajectory, then for all $K = \tilde k$, $H = \tilde h$ the corresponding periodic trajectory also intersect $\varphi_1 = 0$ at two points (if $\tilde k$ is close to $k$ and $\tilde h$ is close to $h$).
+This follows from the continuous dependence of the solutions from the initial conditions.

 \end{proof}